Director of Clinical Training: Lee Anna Clark

 The APA accredited area in clinical psychology at Notre Dame provides excellent research and clinical training designed to prepare students for research and academic careers.
-In addition to specialty training in Clinical Psychology, Clinical-area students acquire expertise in statistics, research design and methodology, and they gain a broad and general knowledge of the field of Psychology.
-The Clinical area trains academically oriented psychologists who appreciate how science and practice mutually inform one another to advance the discipline and to enhance human functioning.
+In addition to specialty training in clinical psychology, Clinical Science students acquire expertise in statistics, research design and methodology, and they gain a broad and general knowledge of the field of Psychology.
+The Clinical Science program trains academically oriented psychologists who appreciate how science and practice mutually inform one another to advance the discipline and to enhance human functioning.

-For additional information on graduate admissions to the clinical area, please see Admissions Procedures and Criteria.
+For additional information on graduate admissions to the clinical science area, please see Admissions Procedures and Criteria.

 Research training commences in the first year, and students continue to develop their programs of research throughout their graduate careers.
 Students conduct a first-year project, which they present preliminarily to the area in the spring and finally to the Department at the beginning of the fall semester of their second year.
 Students then conduct Master’s Degree research, write a Doctoral qualifying examination review paper, and continue to expand and deepen their research credentials, often through collaborative efforts with scholars in different research laboratories.
 Research training culminates in a comprehensive Doctoral Dissertation project through which students demonstrate their ability to function as independent scientists.